arianned/100-days-of-code/log-r1.md

 # 100 Days Of Code - Round 1 Log

+### Day 8: August 5th 2018

+**Today's Progress:** Got through 65% of the Pure CSS course I linked to yesterday.

+**Thoughts:** Was out for a chunk of the day today and being around people and having to be social just completely destroyed my brain, so I wasn't too sure how much I'd be able to do today.
+Still, I put down the $5 for the Pure CSS course I mentioned yesterday and I've just gotten through a little over half of the videos this evening.
+I haven't made any notes yet as I wanted to watch and see how much made sense first, and make notes on a second watch-through.

+I understood a lot more than I expected and I think that between this course and the notes on CSS I need to make from FCC, I'll have discovered most of what I will need to be able to have a crack at making images myself.
+So while I'm a bit sad I didn't actually make anything today, I have learned stuff and am feeling good about the next few days.
+I'll get the course finished tomorrow and start on making all my CSS notes.
+Nice to be ending the day a lot more positive than I felt a couple of hours ago.
+I'll take that!

+**Links to work:** Here's the link to the course: [linky](https://coding-artist.teachable.com/p/how-to-make-pure-css-images).
+Nothing specific to show for the day unfortunately, which by some standards would make today a fail, but I have my own rules and I don't care!

 ### Day 7: August 4th 2018

 **Today's Progress:** More notes made - finished off the Forms section in Jon Duckett' HTML book.
 Created my own form using the notes I made, based on one that was in the book.